00ryanwelzel/CSE330simulatedUSBdevice/README.md

-# CSE330simulatedUSBdevice
+# simulatedUSBdevice

 ## (Ryan Welzel 6/29/2025)

-OS class backup.
 Implements a block abstraction read/write interface to a USB device, using a custom IOCTL interface

 ---